Why older investors should still invest like they're Millennials - KTVZ

 Dowdall added that investors planning for retirement should probably include a mix of stocks and higher-yielding corporate and emerging market bonds.
 (The yield for the iShares J.P.
 Morgan USD Emerging Markets Bond ETF is 4.5% for example.)

 But investors shouldn’t just focus on income when putting together a portfolio for retirement, he said.
-There’s nothing wrong with having some money on growth stocks can generate strong returns even if they don’t pay dividends.
+There’s nothing wrong with having some money in growth stocks that can generate strong returns even if they don’t pay dividends.

 He joked that people shouldn’t bet the ranch on Tesla for example, but that “yield is not the be-all and end-all” for older investors.